Sons and mothers

 Less a viable suspect than a conduit to an “intelligent audience,” the professorial Michael O'Hare is merely an actor on the killer's new stage.
 “By pointing the finger at a worthy surrogate, Mr. Penn has simply been calling attention to his own crimes,” Farmer told me.

 Calling his latest accuser “morally, ethically, and financially bankrupt,” Penn dismisses the claim as a “vile libel.”
-But even though his accusation was widely reported almost two years ago and remains heavily debated on the Internet, Farmer says that Penn has never contacted him with complaints, corrections, or legal challenges.
-He also sees in Penn’s condemnation a supreme irony.
+But even though his accusation was widely reported almost two years ago, Farmer says Penn has never contacted him with complaints, corrections, or legal challenges.